 Delhi is a huge city stuffed with history, heritage, and cultural sites!
 Even if you google best things to do in Delhi in 3-4 days, there is a high chance you will cover just a small percent of experiences the city has to offer.
 But, remember: less is more – it is a tagline of traveling in India.
 Otherwise, you will hate Delhi not even giving it a chance to impress you.

-This is a featured list of unusual things to do in Delhi which might inspire even native Delhiites to explore their city.
+This is my featured list of unusual things to do in Delhi which might inspire even native Delhiites to explore their city.
 The activities are of different budget ranges.
 I’ve grouped the post into a few categories:

 - Offbeat heritage sites in Delhi